Seven Nation Army

-"Seven Nation Army" is a song by American rock duo the White Stripes.
-It is the opening track on their fourth studio album, Elephant (2003).
-V2 Records released the song to American alternative radio on February 17, 2003, as the lead single from the album.
-Worldwide, the single was issued through XL Recordings.
-Written and produced by Jack White, the song consists of distorted vocals, a simple drumbeat, and a bass-like riff created by playing a guitar through a pitch shift effect.
+"Seven Nation Army" is a song by American rock duo the White Stripes, released by V2 Records and XL Recordings on February 17, 2003.
+The opening track and lead single from their fourth studio album, Elephant (2003), "Seven Nation Army" was written and produced by Jack White, and was composed by the band.
+The song consists of distorted vocals, a simple drumbeat, and a bass line created by playing a guitar through a pitch shift effect.

-The song charted in multiple countries, and its success contributed to the popularity of the White Stripes and the garage rock revival movement.
-In addition to praising its riff and drumbeat, critics have ranked "Seven Nation Army" as one of the best songs of the 2000s decade.
+"Seven Nation Army" peaked at 76 on the US Billboard Hot 100, which is the band's first entry on the chart; it also charted in multiple countries and received several platinum certifications.
+The song received widespread acclaim from critics, who praised its distinctive riff and drumbeat.
 It won Best Rock Song at the 46th Annual Grammy Awards, and a music video for the song directed by Alex and Martin won Best Editing in a Video at the 2003 MTV Video Music Awards.
+The success of "Seven Nation Army" contributed to the garage rock revival, and the song has ranked on several professional listicles of the best songs of all time, including Rolling Stone's "500 Greatest Songs of All Time" at No. 36.

-"Seven Nation Army" has become a sports anthem, commonly appearing in audience chants in which a series of "oh" sounds or the name of an athlete is sung to the tune of the song's riff.
+"Seven Nation Army" has experienced increased commercial success, largely credited to its "ubiquitous" sound and usage in sports.
+It commonly appears in audience chants in which a series of "oh" sounds or the name of an athlete is sung to the tune of the song's riff.
 It has also served as a theme song for sports teams, personalities, and events, including the 2018 FIFA World Cup.
-The song has grown in popularity due to its usage in sports; its riff has been described as "ubiquitous", and the song has experienced increased commercial success, charting intermittently in multiple countries and receiving a gold certification from Germany's Federal Music Industry Association, a platinum certification from the Federation of the Italian Music Industry and a multi-platinum certification from the British Phonographic Industry.

-The song has appeared in various media and has been used in political events in the United Kingdom, particularly as a chant sung by audiences.
-Various artists have covered "Seven Nation Army", including Ben l'Oncle Soul and Marcus Collins, both of whose covers reached charts in multiple countries.
-Third Man Records issued re-releases of the song in 2014 and 2015.
+The song has further appeared in various media and has been used in political events in the United Kingdom, particularly as a chant sung by audiences.
+Various artists have also covered "Seven Nation Army", including Ben l'Oncle Soul and Marcus Collins, both of whose covers reached charts in multiple countries.
+Third Man Records twice reissued the single in 2014 and 2015.